slevithan/oniguruma-to-es/README.md

 ### Coverage

 When considering the list above, keep in mind that some Oniguruma features are so exotic that they aren't used in *any* public code on GitHub. **Oniguruma-To-ES supports ~99.99% of real-world Oniguruma regexes**, based on a sample of 54,487 regexes used in 219 TextMate grammars.
-Of the unsupported features listed above, conditionals were used in three regexes, multiple *overlapping* recursions were used in three regexes, and other unsupported features weren't used at all.
-Two regexes triggered bugs in Oniguruma 6.9.8 that led to differing results.
-All other regexes had identical matches compared to Oniguruma when tested against the language samples provided by Shiki.
+Of the unsupported features listed above, conditionals were used in three regexes, *overlapping* recursions were used in three regexes, and other unsupported features weren't used at all.

 <a name="unicode"></a>
 ## ㊗️ Unicode